TMC Fluidized Sand Bed Filters

-If used in marine aquariums, I recommend the use of cured live rock crumbles, SeaChem Matrix or volcanic rock to keep these filters from becoming nitrate factories.
+If used in marine aquariums, I recommend the use of cured live rock crumbles, SeaChem Matrix or volcanic rock (better than bio balls or ceramic rings) to keep these filters from becoming nitrate factories.

 The use of SeaChem Purigen near the final phase (where carbon and other chemical media is placed) may also help considerably with nitrate production.

 For more information about this, please refer to this article: Marine Aquarium Information